minnojs/minno-time/resources/tutorials/API.md

 Randomizes the order of elements in `data`.
 * `{mixer:'random', data: [trial1,trial2]}`

+**weightedRandom**:
+Picks a single element using a weighted random algorithm.
+Each element in `data` is given the appropriate weight from `weights`.
+In the example trial2 has four times the probability of being picked as trial1.
+* `{mixer:'weightedRandom', weights: [0.2,0.8], data: [trial1,trial2]}`

 **choose**:
 Picks `n` random elements from `data` (by default the chooser picks one element).
 * `{mixer:'pick', data: [trial1,trial2]}` pick one of these two trials